Point forecasting and forecast evaluation with generalized Huber loss: Introduction

 This paper studies Huber loss, and asymmetric variants of Huber loss (Definition~\ref{def:generalised Huber loss}), as a scoring function of point forecasts, along with its associated functional.
 The classical Huber loss function \citep{huber1964robust} with positive tuning parameter $a$ is given by

 where $x$ is a point forecast and $y$ the corresponding realization.
 It applies a quadratic penalty to small errors and a linear penalty to large errors and is an intermediary between the squared error and absolute error scoring functions.
-Huber loss is used by the Australian Bureau of Meteorology to compare predictive performance of temperature and wind speed forecasts with a view to streamlining forecast production \citep{foley2019evidence}, and is described to weather forecasters in that organization as ``a compromise between the absolute error and the squared error, in an attempt to use the benefits of both of these.''
+Huber loss is used by the Australian Bureau of Meteorology (BoM) to compare predictive performance of temperature and wind speed forecasts with a view to streamlining forecast production \citep{foley2019evidence}, and is described to weather forecasters in that organization as ``a compromise between the absolute error and the squared error, in an attempt to use the benefits of both of these.''
+The motivation for using Huber loss in this applied context is given in Section~\ref{s:Huber loss and BoM}.

-For a given predictive predictive distribution, we call the set of point forecasts that minimize expected Huber loss the \textit{Huber mean} of that distribution.
+For a given predictive distribution, we call the set of point forecasts that minimize expected Huber loss the \textit{Huber mean} of that distribution.
 The Huber mean is an intermediary between the median and the mean with some appealing properties.
-It can be described as the midpoint of the `central interval' of length $2a$ of a distribution, where $a$ is the tuning parameter of the corresponding Huber loss function.
+It can be described as the midpoint of the `central interval' of length $2a$ of a distribution, where $a$ is the tuning parameter of the corresponding Huber loss function (see Equation~\ref{eq:HF equiv1} and the accompanying geometric interpretation).
 The Huber mean, unlike the mean, is not dependent on the behavior of the distribution at its tails.
 At the same time, it accounts for more behavior in the vicinity of the center of the distribution than the median.
 It is therefore a robust measure of location for a distribution.
 More generally, the \textit{Huber functional} gives the minimizers of expected asymmetric Huber loss, and is an intermediary between some $\alpha$-quantile and $\alpha$-expectile, as was also noted by \cite{jones1994expectiles} from the perspective of M-estimation.
 Basic properties of Huber means and Huber functionals are discussed in Section~\ref{s:functionals}, many of which can be traced to \cite{huber1964robust} in the classical symmetric case.